voidKandy/VKoffer/README.md

 # VKoffer
-A basic password and API key manager that runs completely on the command line.
+What started as a basic password and API key manager is now also an AI assistant that runs completely on the command line.

-This is a basic password manager I've made for fun, as an experiment I tried to have as little dependencies as possible.
+As an experiment I tried to have as little dependencies as possible.

 As of right now, the copy to clipboard functionality only works on Mac or Linux.